bbc/simorgh/src/app/containers/Toggle/README.md

 ## Feature Toggles

-At the time of writing feature toggles are designed to be global (i.e not service specific) and are dependant on the application environment. feature toggles can be found in `src/app/lib/config/toggles`
+At the time of writing feature toggles are designed to be global (i.e not service specific) and are dependant on the application environment.
+Feature toggles can be found in `src/app/lib/config/toggles`

 ## Usage